-Despite decades of research, the media and internet continue to circulate myths, fallacies, and blatant lies about ADHD.
-This information War on ADHD stigmatizes affected people, reduces the credibility of providers, and delays or prevents access to treatment.
+Despite decades of research, the media and the internet continue to circulate myths, fallacies, and blatant lies about ADHD.
+This information war on ADHD stigmatizes affected people, reduces the credibility of providers, and delays or prevents access to treatment.
 In recent years, these problems have worsened with the ascendancy of "fake news" and "alternative facts" in political life.

 We curate evidence by systematically reviewing the scientific literature to select studies meeting a very high level of evidence.
 We limit our curation to two types of evidence: meta-analyses and very large studies.
 Meta-analyses combine data from many studies of the same topic.
 By compiling large amounts of data across many studies, meta-analyses give results that are unlikely to be disproved by future work.

-Going forward, we will promote the International Consensus Statement on social media, to professional organizations devoted to ADHD and to the advocacy groups that help people with ADHD and their families, worldwide.
+Going forward, we will promote the International Consensus Statement on social media, to professional organizations devoted to ADHD, and to the advocacy groups that help people with ADHD and their families, worldwide.
 We will continue curating new evidence as it is published so that the International Consensus Statement can become a living document.
 And we will fight the War on ADHD through our current book project and related social media activities.

 The International Consensus Statement curates key scientific discoveries from the past 20 years.
 It provides current and accurate information about ADHD supported by a substantial and rigorous body of evidence.